bookofproofs/bookofproofs.github.io/_sources/history/18th-century/euler.md

 ### Mathematical Profile (Excerpt):
 * Paul Euler had studied theology at the University of Basel and had attended Jacob Bernoulli's lectures there.
-* In fact Paul Euler and Johann Bernoulli had both lived in Jacob Bernoulli's house while undergraduates at Basel.
+* Paul Euler and Johann Bernoulli had both lived in Jacob Bernoulli's house while undergraduates at Basel.
 * This school was a rather poor one, by all accounts, and Euler learnt no mathematics at all from the school.
 * Johann Bernoulli soon discovered Euler's great potential for mathematics in private tuition that Euler himself engineered.
 * In 1723 Euler completed his Master's degree in philosophy having compared and contrasted the philosophical ideas of Descartes and Newton.